ibm-cloud-architecture/refarch-integration/README.md

 # Hybrid Integration Reference Architecture

+IT environments are becoming hybrid in nature; most businesses use cloud computing as part of their overall IT environment.
+While businesses continue to operate enterprise applications, processes, and systems of record on premises, they are rapidly developing cloud-native applications on cloud.
+The hybrid integration reference architecture describes an approach to connect cloud and on-premises components.

-This project provides a reference implementation for building and running an hybrid integration solution, using cloud native web application securely connected to an enterprise data source and SOA service running on-premise servers.
-This compute model, called **Brown compute**, represents existing SOA / Traditional IT landscape with products such as ESB, BPM, Rule engine, and Java based web service applications.
-One of the goal of this implementation is to reflect what is commonly found in IT landscape in 2017, and provides recommendation on how to manage such hybrid architecture.
+This current project provides a reference implementation for building and running an hybrid integration solution, using cloud native web application securely connected to an enterprise data source and SOA service running on-premise servers.
+This compute model, called **Brown compute**, represents existing SOA / Traditional IT landscape with products such as ESB, BPM, Rule engine, and Java based web service applications integrated with web app developed on Cloud using micro service pattern.
+One of the goal of this implementation is to reflect what is commonly found in IT landscape in 2017, and provides recommendations on how to manage such hybrid architecture.

-## Table of content
+## Table of Contents
 * [Application Overview](https://github.com/ibm-cloud-architecture/refarch-integration#application-overview)
 * [Project Repositories](https://github.com/ibm-cloud-architecture/refarch-integration#project-repositories)
 * [Run the Brown Compute model](https://github.com/ibm-cloud-architecture/refarch-integration#run-brown-compute)